 There are also some proposals on the table to empower local governments in Texas to set their own minimum wage.
 Cities like Austin, Dallas, Houston, and San Antonio are likely to take advantage of this.

-How should small business owners prepare for a potential minimum wage increase?
+How should small business owners prepare for a potential Texas minimum wage increase?

-Although there’s no minimum increase just yet, it’s good to be prepared.
+Although there’s no minimum increase to the Texas minimum wage just yet, it’s good to be prepared in case there’s a future increase.
 Here are a few options you may want to consider:

 - Audit your expenses: Check your cash flow in detail and create a hiring plan that you can afford.
 In some cases, you may find that hiring temporary workers as needed is less expensive than taking on full-time regular staff.